Rudxain/random-creeper-generator/README.md

 # ⭐Credits
 1. Mojang and Microsoft.
 For developing such a wonderful game
-2. Markus Person "Notch".
+2. Markus Persson "Notch".
 For accidentaly messing up a pig, lol

 The creeper is a creature/mob/entity in the game of Minecraft.
 It belongs to its corresponging owners and designers.
 I don't claim property of the creeper.